shakna-israel/Game-Upwards/README.md

 # Game-Upwards
 A set of tutorials to take you from no programming, to working with Babylon.js

+## Proforma

+The documents within this repository, and those that work on them, are in no way affiliated or endorsed by any of the companies that are linked to within.

 ## License

 You are free to: